ellisonbg/py4science/book/getting_started.rst

    625
    390625

-You can write indented blocks in an interactive ipython session.
-The primary difference is that ipython requires two empty/blank lines to terminate the indented block.
+You can write indented blocks in an interactive IPython session.
+The primary difference is that IPython requires two empty/blank lines to terminate the indented block.